primahagantha/Pos-Kasir/README.md

 # Pos-Kasir
-Point Of Sale Application with java Create By Javva Team
+Point Of Sale Application with java Create By dotJava Team